GPS Tracking Drunk Driving Offenders

 If you knew a person was a multiple DUI offender would you think law enforcement should be able to use GPS tracking systems to gather information on how many bars a person gravitates to, and where their locations are?
 With information recorded from a GPS tracking system, law enforcement could potentially arrest an individual who has been monitored and seen to be intoxicated getting into a vehicle to drive or be seen driving the vehicle while under the influence.

-GPS Tracking The Solution To Habitual Offenders?
+Is GPS Tracking The Solution For Habitual DUI Offenders?

-The repercussions of a driver under the influence is a very scary thing.
+The repercussions of a driver under the influence are a very scary thing.
 If law enforcement could intervene by stopping and arresting an individual with a prior record of drinking and driving it could very possibly save people’s lives.
 With GPS tracking technology already available and used by law enforcement agencies, vehicle GPS trackers would seem to be an excellent tool for preventing drunk driving-related fatalities.

 Law enforcement is employed to serve and protect.
 Maybe most people would comply that police have the right to protect and serve the public by implementing GPS tracking of vehicles driven by habitual DUI offenders?
 If DUI offenders knew they could be monitored by a vehicle tracking device maybe they would think twice before getting behind the wheel of a car while intoxicated.
 The statistics of injuries and deaths by DUI offenders would probably go down considerably with a proactive approach to the problem.